Your NSSF deduction

 |---|---|---|---|

 A 2022 actuarial report highlighted the fund at KSh 24B against KSh 35B needed for benefits, prompting reforms.
-Low-income earners paid fixed amounts, while high earners faced rising contributions without limits.
+Low-income earners paid the flat 6%, while high earners faced rising contributions up to the upper earnings limit.
 This structure influenced financial planning, especially amid inflation in Kenya.

 |---|---|---|

-For a KSh 50,000 salary, old Tier system totalled KSh 3,040 monthly, but new Phase 2 drops to KSh 2,800 total.
-This reduces deductions for middle-class workers, potentially boosting take-home pay.
+For a KSh 50,000 salary, the employee NSSF is KSh 3,000 a month under Phase 4 (Tier I KSh 540 plus Tier II KSh 2,460).
+This is more than under the previous phase, slightly reducing take-home pay.
 Employers and employees should use the contribution calculator on the NSSF portal for precise figures.

 Phased increases allow adjustment to the financial burden, supporting household budgets amid cost of living pressures.
 Informal sector workers and gig economy participants can opt in for benefits like maternity and invalidity pension.
 Trade unions continue monitoring for fair implementation and pension portability.